-3.33 The latest Housing General Fund (HGF) position as at month 5 is shown in the table below and is currently forecasting an underspend of £0.060m.
+3.33 The latest Housing General Fund (HGF) position as at month 6 is shown in the table below and is currently forecasting an underspend of £0.059m.
 The financial challenges within the HGF budget arise mainly from homelessness demand, although the number of households in temporary accommodation (TA) was on a downward trajectory throughout 2022/23, it is widely expected to increase during 2023/24.

 Housing General Fund Latest Budget Projected Outturn Variance Total Variance Previous Month Movement

 £000's £000's £000's £000's £000's

 Housing Advice, Prevention & Supply 3,261 3,401 140 0 140

 Nightly, B&B & PSL / Property Mngt 2,670 3,390 720 860 (140)

-Private Lettings WF 1,390 530 (860) (860) 0
+Private Lettings WF 1,390 530 (859) (860) 1

 Rough Sleepers (5) (5) 0 0 0

 Other 1,258 1,198 (60) (60) 0

 Overheads & ICT 892 892 0 0 0

-Total 9,466 9,406 (60) (60) 0
+Total 9,466 9,407 (59) (60) 1

-- 3.34 Data from 28 London Boroughs shows a worsening homelessness situation across a range of key performance measures.
+3.34 Data from 28 London Boroughs shows a worsening homelessness situation across a range of key performance measures.
 Homelessness presentations in January 2023 saw an 8.3% increase in service demand on the previous year and in Waltham Forest presentations increased by over 50% between May 2023 and August 2023.
 Data also shows a worsening situation for councils in procuring & retaining suitable accommodation, driving an increase in B&B usage which increased by 167% in February 2023 when compared with the previous year.
 Local Housing Allowance (LHA) rates are a significant driver of pressures and have remained frozen since April 2020 despite rising rents and living costs.
-In 2022/23 less than 7% of available private rented sector properties in Waltham Forest were available at LHA rates.
+In 2022/23 less than 7% of available private

+- rented sector properties in Waltham Forest were available at LHA rates.
 As a result of these factors, there are projected increases in expenditure of approx. 40% (£3.3m to £3.8m) from the previous financial year.
 If this pressure was to materialise, it would be funded initially by utilising the Homelessness Prevention grant or reserve. - 3.35 The over-arching strategy to mitigate future demand increases is to accelerate the Council's acquisition programmes and provide a ready supply of housing to support households to exit TA (and reduce the net cost to the HGF budget).
-The More Homes Waltham Forest joint venture completed its programme of acquisitions during 2021/22 and a second joint venture is also being pursued to follow on from the first and ensure a stream of properties continue to be made available throughout the year.
+The More Homes Waltham Forest joint venture completed its programme of acquisitions during 2021/22 and a second joint venture is also being pursued to follow on from the first and ensure a stream of properties continue to be made available throughout the year. - 3.36 Under the Private Lettings WF budget, Capital Letters works in partnership with London councils and private landlords to help families find a secure and settled home.
+They look for good quality, affordable properties so families can move from temporary accommodation or avoid becoming homeless.
+The projected underspend relates to a large reduction in the use of Capital Letters during 2022/23 and this will continue throughout 2023/24 compared to what was originally budgeted. - 3.37 Within Solar Panels the budget has historically over-achieved its income target in previous years and this has therefore been reflected in the forecast from the outset for 2023/24.